 What we do

-To find good homes for cats in need
+- Homing: Finding good homes for cats in needs

-To support and encourage the neutering of cats
+- Neutering: Supporting and encouraging the neutering of cats

 We will help and advice on dealing with feral cat colonies.
-Cats Protection has a “Trap, Neuter and Retrurn” policy on ferals.
+Cats Protection has a “Trap, Neuter and Return” policy on feral cats.

 We are able to give advice should you need to rehome your cat.

 Canterbury Cats Protection has a very proactive team of volunteers but there are never enough of us to keep pace with demand, so we ask for your patience.
 We have a team of fosterers who care of cats in their own homes until they are fully fit to find a home of their own.
 If you are interested in becoming a volunteer please see our volunteering pages.
 We continuously need to raise funds to help pay our vet bills and to keep the cats we care for fed.
 There are lots of ways you can help us raise funds please see our fundraising pages for more advice.